KnutAM/matmodfit/scripts/scripts_readme.md

 It first builds the main program before building the included material models and example user libraries.
 It uses bld_examples.py and bld_umats.py, hence python is required.

+## install_on_cluster.sh
+Install matmodfit and nlopt in a cluster environment, fully automatic.
+Will download and install nlopt in the same parent directory of the matmodfit git project.
+It will then call install_matmodfit.sh, with standard options (ifort, default directory, add to path) Finally, test cases will be run to verify that all is good.
+Note: This has only been tested on c3se clusters (Chalmers)

 ## install_matmodfit.vbs
 Copying of files on Windows.
 Must be put in the same folder as the compiled matmodfit.exe program and the other dll's.
-Will put generate a start menu shortcut to the matmodfit.bat script that starts a cmd with the folder containing install_matmodfit.vbs in path.
+Will generate a start menu shortcut to the matmodfit.bat script that starts a cmd with the folder containing install_matmodfit.vbs in path.
 Will also copy the manual to the start menu.

 ## bld_examples.py and bld_umats.py